GeoLoom: High-quality Geometric Diagram Generation from Textual Input: Experiments

-We conduct a comparative analysis of different LLMs under the finetuning setting and training-free, the results are shown in Table~\ref{tab:indicator}.
-To further validate the findings, we report human-evaluated generation accuracy, which supports the reliability of the proposed quantitative indicators. we organized a manual evaluation team to manually review the generated geometric diagrams.
-We use two methods: fine-tuning method and training free method to generate formal language, and use the formal language to generate geometric diagrams through a coordinate solver.
-The manual review results of the geometric diagrams generated by each method are shown in the Table~\ref{tab:indicator}.
-As shown in the table, the model finetuned with Qwen2.5-7b yields the highest performance, highlighting the advantage of incorporating formal language supervision during finetuning.
+We report the quantitative results by conducting a comparative analysis of different LLMs under the finetuning setting, and the results are shown in Table~\ref{tab:indicator}.
+To ensure the reliability of our proposed quantitative indicators, we perform a human-centric validation where a manual evaluation team reviewed the generated diagrams for mathematical accuracy.
+Our evaluation includes two methodological paradigms for formal language generation: supervised fine-tuning and training-free (zero-shot) inference, both followed by our coordinate solver for diagram rendering.
+As shown in Table~\ref{tab:indicator}, the Qwen2.5-7B model, when fine-tuned with our formal language, achieves the highest generation accuracy.
+This highlights the efficacy of incorporating formal language supervision to calibrate the model’s spatial and logical reasoning during the fine-tuning process.
+We prioritized LCI and ADI to evaluate diagrams, because general images metrics(e.g., CLIP \cite{radford2021learning}) are unsuitable for diagrams.
+The limitations of general indicators in the diagrams can be analyzed in detail in the Appendix\ref{appendix_Limitations of CLIP}

-order, accompanied by the original textual description.
+\textbf{User Study.} To evaluate the effectiveness from a human-centric perspective, we conduct a user study on a randomly selected sample of 100 geometric diagrams.
+Ten participants with backgrounds in mathematics / computer science were recruited to evaluate each diagram along two dimensions: (i)(Quality) image quality, namely visual plausibility; and (ii)(Alignment) textual alignment, the consistency between the diagram and textual description.
+For each instance, participants were shown diagrams generated by four different methods (including ours) in the randomized order, accompanied by the original textual description.
 The fifth option, “None of the above,” was provided to allow participants to reject all diagrams if none were satisfactory.
 Table~\ref{tab:userstudy} presents the aggregated results.
-Our method consistently outperformed all baselines across both evaluation criteria.
-A small proportion of samples were rated unsatisfactory by all participants, suggesting that evaluators exercised critical judgment rather than responding arbitrarily.
+Our method consistently outperforms all baselines across both evaluation criteria.
+A small proportion of samples were rated unsatisfactory for all methods, suggesting that evaluators exercised critical judgment rather than responding arbitrarily.

-\textbf{Efficiency results.} The Monte Carlo method greatly improves generation efficiency by enabling rapid sampling in complex solution spaces.
-To quantify this, we measured the per-instance generation time.
-As shown in Table~\ref{tab:time}, most diagrams were generated within 10 seconds, demonstrating strong practical efficiency.
-We further repeated the timing experiment on the test set in training-free and fine-tuned Qwen2.5-7b, and the resulting time distribution closely matched that of the train set in training-free, confirming stable and reliable performance across data settings.